jack-y/seneca-entity-crud-now-on-GitLab/README.md

 You can pass `base`, `zone` and `name` of your entity namespace as optional arguments to override the options.

+You can pass a `nonamespace: true` argument to remove the namespace of the resulting entity.
+See the previous chapter: [The returned namespace](#the-returned-namespace).

 `validate` and `validate_function` are the optional arguments for input data validation.
 See the previous chapter: [Input data validation](#input-data-validation).

 The entity ID must be found in the database.
 If not, a `success: false` result is fired.

 Not all fields must always be updated in the past entity as an argument.
 Only the ID and fields to be updated or inserted are required.
-However, depending on the used store plugin, the **save** seneca-entity action can remove undeclared fields from the database.
+However, depending on the used store plugin, the **save$** seneca-entity action can remove undeclared fields from the database.
 To avoid this, the **update** command is equal to a read-assign-save action.
 Undeclared fields remain unchanged.

 Updating or inserting fields uses the `assign` javascript function, like: